extragoodlabs/security-workshop/README.md

   --from-file=tls.key="$(mkcert -CAROOT)/rootCA-key.pem"
 # secret/ca-key-pair created

-# also add the CA cert as a ConfigMap for use by any pods
+# also add the CA cert as a secrets for use by any pods
-kubectl create configmap ca-cert --from-file=ca.crt="$(mkcert -CAROOT)/rootCA.pem"
+kubectl create secret generic ca-cert --from-file=ca.crt="$(mkcert -CAROOT)/rootCA.pem"
-# configmap/ca-cert created
+# secret/ca-cert created

 # create a ClusterIssuer to use the secret
 kubectl apply -f kubernetes/ca-clusterissuer.yaml